Azure/avdaccelerator/workload/docs/getting-started.md

 ## Deployment Options

-The templates and scripts need to be executed from an execution environment, the currently available are:
+The templates and scripts need to be executed from an execution environment, the currently available options are:

 | Deployment Type | Link |
 |:--|:--|